 I keep up with the movements, shifts and transitions of the automotive space.
-Partly as it's my job but also because it's a genuine interest of mine.
+Partly as it's my job as an Automotive recruiter, but also because it's a genuine interest of mine.

 Fast forward to 2011 and the Heathrow T5 launch (yes, I spent a great deal of time at airports growing up) - they had the autonomous Self Driving Pods!
 WOW! #Ultaglobal designed and built these and are now working on further projects.

-Today there are multiple businesses taking autonomous tech in vehicles to the next level and trials and pilot programmes are well under way. #Zoox, a US based company, has just been given the green light to trial on public roads in California.
+Today, as automotive recruiters, we see multiple businesses taking autonomous tech in vehicles to the next level, and trials and pilot programmes are well underway. #Zoox, a US based company, has just been given the green light to trial on public roads in California.
 Take a look - https://zoox.com/journal/publicroads/

 In the UK though, a recent poll was released by Dominik Leeson, the deputy head of the Centre for Connected and Autonomous Vehicles.
 Fifty percent of delegates at the November Fleet Strategy meeting said they could see the benefits of autonomous vehicles, including improved safety, greater accessibility and reduced congestion.
 But only 20% of those surveyed expected to introduce them into their fleets within the next 10 years, while almost half - 48% - said they were unlikely to add to their fleet and 1 in 5 (20%) were very unlikely to adopt driverless vehicles over the next decade.

 The complexity around this really starts to show, as fleets are predominantly used to provide a workshop on wheels, or toolbox, or functionality across utilities businesses.
 Yes, this could be adapted for different sectors but is it cost effective?
 One area of real optimism for adoption is public transport - buses and coaches, or closed/controlled environments such as airports, ports, dock and building sites etc.